Capabilites

 Link to the EXT 1070 Titan Printer!

-• Parts on this size can no longer be estimated using our instant estimate tool.
+Parts of this size can no longer be estimated using our instant estimate tool.
 The FDM method has a wide variety of materials and it’s own set of unique challenges for parts this large.
 A print that works on the Ender 3 or any other small FDM will not be interchangable without a custom design process for each part.

 Cost